Clash of Loyalties: Production

 The state-run General Organization for Cinema had gained some autonomy in 1964, but had largely focused on making documentaries.
 Starting in 1977, it focused on feature film production, turning to large-budget epics in the 1980s.
 Already in the 1970s, it was clear that even privately funded movies could be used for political tools, and this situation intensified with the rise of Saddam Hussein.
 Eventually, nearly all films were used for propaganda purposes.
 For example, the 1981 film Al-Qadisiyya cost $15 million and reinforced "messages of Arab unity and to inflame popular support for Saddam Hussein".

 By 1983, the Iran-Iraq War had been going on for three years, and Saddam wanted a film to boost the people's morale.
 The 1920 revolution against the British seemed like a proper topic for such a film, since it had become revered by Iraqi nationalists as a "defining moment in emerging national identity", and had been invoked in Iraqi poetry, theater, and film.
 Saddam Hussein would fund $30-million into this historical epic, not only in "a vain attempt to stir up national feeling" but also to "link his Ba'ath party to the Iraqi revolutionaries who overturned British rule in 1920."
 The film project was initially called The Great Question, but the title would later change to A Clash of Loyalties.
 Mohamed Shukri Jameel, seen at the time as "Iraq's greatest living director", was chosen to direct.

 Although Iraqi films were now serving nationalist purposes, they were, ironically, still largely co-produced.
 The film was a co-production between British and Iraqi producers.
 Two versions of the script - one in English and one in Arabic - were written.
 British technicians were used.
 Most of all, British talents were employed in key positions: James Bolam and Oliver Reed were to act, Ron Goodwin was to write the score, and Ken Buckle was the head stuntman.
-Many of the British actors accepted roles based on the large paychecks, with even minor characters getting paid £1,000 a week.
+Many of the British actors accepted roles based on the large paycheques, with even minor characters getting paid £1,000 a week.